OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 #### Ad auction step by step

-The following is a step by step of Prebid Addressability Framework integration in an ad auction.
+The following is a step by step of OneKey's requirements integration in an ad auction.

 ### Step 1: Deserialize the User Id and Preferences